 So why the need for this hush-hush approach?
 Well, there are a few reasons for that.

-- To Test the Market – Even if you’re not a member of the 1%, pocket listings are also a sneaky way to test the water temperature in the market.
+- To Test the Market – Even if you’re not a 1% member, pocket listings are also a sneaky way to test the water temperature in the market.
 By having your listing agent ask around privately, you can get an idea of what interested buyers are willing to pay for your home.
-This way, you can avoid having to reduce the price if you decide to list your home publicly.
+This way, you can avoid reducing the price if you decide to list your home publicly.

 - To Spend Less Time on the MLS – Listings that spend too much time on the market without selling tend to lose their shine.
 People start to wonder why it’s not selling and whether something might be wrong with it.
 A pocket listing allows you to get a head start if you choose to later sell through an MLS.